Access to Water

 Passage to Pool Tower

-A newly excavated passageway leads from the vertical shaft to the Pool Tower.
+A passageway leads from the vertical shaft to the Pool Tower.
 Current research indicates that Jerusalem’s inhabitants would have traveled through the tunnel system and continued this way to the Pool Tower (instead of dropping a bucket down the vertical shaft).

-The Pool Tower was one of two (also the Spring Tower) built by the Canaanite people living in Jerusalem about 1800 BC.
+The Pool Tower was one of two (the other being the Spring Tower) built by the Canaanite people living in Jerusalem about 1800 BC.
 These two massive towers fortified the city’s water system and allowed the Jerusalemites to safely access fresh water in times of siege.
 The Pool Tower guarded a pool (see below) which received water from a feeder tunnel from the Gihon Spring.
 Citizens would apparently retrieve water from a platform connected to this tower.

 Jerusalem – Water Systems of Biblical Times (Jewish Virtual Library) A scholarly article on the various water systems by archaeologist Hillel Geva.